Objective: Learn how to effectively review and manage pull requests on your local machine

 - Make sure you have direct repository access before doing the following

-git fetch origin # Download information about all remote branches git switch origin/branch-name # Switch to the specific PR branch (Detached HEAD state)
+git fetch origin # Download information about all remote branches git switch origin/branch-name # Switch to the specific PR branch (Detached HEAD state) - If you want to make changes while reviewing, create a local branch

-- To go back to your previous work
+git switch -c my-review-branch origin/branch-name - To go back to your previous work

 git switch main # Or whatever branch you were on before